E’Dena Hines: Morgan Freeman Had Sexual Relationship With His Step-Granddaughter, Murder Suspect Claims

 E’Dena Hines has been dead for nearly three years, but she is back in the news this week after her alleged murderer claimed that Hines was having a sexual relationship with her step-grandfather — actor Morgan Freeman.

-Hines was murdered in 2015, and her then-boyfriend Lamar Davenport is now on trial for the slaying.
-In a court appearance this week, the lawyer for Davenport revealed that E’Dena was in a sexual relationship with her own step-grandfather, the New York Daily News reported.
+Hines was murdered in 2015, and her then-boyfriend, Lamar Davenport, is now on trial for the slaying.
+In a court appearance this week, the lawyer for Davenport alleged that E’Dena was in a sexual relationship with her own step-grandfather, the New York Daily News reported.

-It was not clear what this revelation had to do with the murder trial, but the New York Daily News noted that rumors of Morgan Freeman carrying on a relationship with his step-granddaughter have floated around for close to a decade.
+It was not clear what this revelation had to do with the murder trial, but the New York Daily News noted that rumors of Morgan Freeman carrying on a relationship with Hines have floated around Hollywood for close to a decade.
 The 80-year-old actor was “dogged” by claims that he was sleeping with E’Dena Hines, who was more than five decades his junior.
 There were even rumors claiming that Morgan Freeman was planning to marry his step-granddaughter the report added.

 The reports grew so rampant that Morgan Freeman took the unusual step of acknowledging the rumors and denying them.